The first time you watch It’s Always Sunny in Philadelphia, the sheer wickedness of its five principle characters (“the gang”) may go over your head.

 3. Dee Reynolds

-Due to her friends’ blatant misogyny, Dee is almost always the butt of the gang’s jokes.
+Due to her friends’ blatant misogyny, Dee is almost always the butt of the It’s Always Sunny In Philadelphia characters’ jokes.

 One might feel sympathy towards her if she herself were not a proud narcissist.